Farzy/farzy.org/content/books/paul-à-québec-de-michel-rabagliati/index.en.md

 who we discover little by little that he is the central figure of the story, which was initially centered on the narrator.
 The narrator himself, Paul, an illustrator, is inspired by the life of the author of the comic book series.
-Then the story focuses on the father-in-law and we dive into his childhood, his emancipation, his active life, his personal and professional achievements.
+Then the story focuses on the father-in-law, and we dive into his childhood, his emancipation, his active life, his personal and professional achievements.

-I won't say any more about the dramatic turning point in the story so as not to spoil anything, just know that that I couldn't let go of the comic once I got there and had to finish everything before I could to go to bed, satisfied but my throat a little tied up...
+I won't say any more about the dramatic turning point in the story so as not to spoil anything, just know that I couldn't let go of the comic once I got there and had to finish everything before I could to go to bed, satisfied, but my throat a little tied up...

-I am super happy that my friend from Quebec gave me this book and I think I will read all the others.
+I am super happy that my friend from Quebec gave me this book, and I think I will read all the others.
 I even discovered in passing that this comic book has given birth to a movie!